WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    Weblate tries to use all supported backends you have the tools for.
+    Weblate tries to use all supported back-ends you have the tools for.

 .. hint::